[NOTE: Each title on this page is also a link to that writing sample.]

 Leave the Light On

-The Committee on the Shelterless is a unique homeless shelter and homeless services organization in Petaluma, CA. Here is an interview with John Records, COTS' long-time director, which appeared in The Sun magazine in September, 2008.
+The Committee on the Shelterless is a unique homeless shelter and homeless services organization in Petaluma, CA. Here is an interview with John Records, COTS' long-time director, which appeared in The Sun magazine.

 Recent clinical studies indicate that listening to music can actually help stroke patients regain motor and communication skills and even vision.
-I wrote about this in the Fall 2009 issue of the San Francisco Heart and Vascular Institute newsletter.
+I wrote about this in the the San Francisco Heart and Vascular Institute newsletter.

 Spiritual Sex in an Increasingly Virtual World